 How to create a new progressive single function question

-To create a progressive free coding question, navigate to the Question Library.
+To create a progressive free coding question, navigate to the Questions.
 Then, click Create Question.

 When prompted, click the Make Progressive toggle to turn on the feature.
 The toggle will be green when enabled.